sillsdev/SIL.BuildTasks/Documentation/SIL.ReleaseTasks.md

 This works with the new .csproj format that comes with VS 2017 and that defines the nuget package in the .csproj file.

+If you don't want to automatically set the `PackageReleaseNotes` property, you can set the `IgnoreSetReleaseNotesProp` property to `true`.

 By default the changelog file is expected in `../CHANGELOG.md`.
 The name and path can be changed by setting the `ChangelogFile` property.